AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54989-order-placement-restrictions-in-company-admin-settings.md

 ---
 title: 'ACSD-54989: Company admin cannot order when [!UICONTROL Enable Purchase Orders] set to Yes and [!UICONTROL Purchase Order] set to No'
-description: Apply the ACSD-54989 patch to fix the Adobe Commerce B2B issue where Company Admin users cannot place orders if [!UICONTROL Enable Purchase Orders] set to Yes and [!UICONTROL Purchase Order] set to No.
+description: Apply the ACSD-54989 patch to fix the Adobe Commerce issue where company admin cannot place orders if [!UICONTROL Enable Purchase Orders] is set to Yes and [!UICONTROL Purchase Order] is set to No.
 feature: Orders, Companies, Purchase Orders
-role: Admin
+role: Admin, Developer
 ---
 # ACSD-54989: Company admin cannot order when *[!UICONTROL Enable Purchase Orders]* set to *Yes* and *[!UICONTROL Purchase Order]* set to *No*